 - All-purpose flour - Do not substitute with other types of flour (self-rising flour, cake flour, etc), because it will change the acidity and/or texture of your biscuits.

 - Unsalted butter - Your butter needs to be cold - straight from the refrigerator or freezer.
-I like to shred mine with the large side of a cheese grater - it helps incorporate seamlessly into your dough.
+I like to shred mine with the large side of a cheese grater because it helps incorporate the butter seamlessly into the dough.

 - Buttermilk - It cannot be substituted with other types of milk.
 Buttermilk adds the perfect amount of acidity paired with the leavening agents in this recipe.